 So features allow a muscle to contract?

-To understand how a muscle contraction occurs, you must first know the structure of muscle.
+To understand how a muscle contraction occurs, you must first know the structure of the muscle.

 The structure of every skeletal muscle is very similar to that of a large steel cable.

 Every muscle contains hundreds to thousands of smaller muscle fibres.
-Each muscle fiber consists of even smaller myofribrils.
-And each myofibrill consists of even smaller actin and myosin microfilaments.(1)
+Each muscle fiber consists of even smaller myofibrils.
+And each myofibril consists of even smaller actin and myosin microfilaments.(1)

 Thus, many muscle fibres come together to form a muscle.
 Just like many cable filaments come together to form a steel cable.